Tomn94/AqC-TelCo/README.md

 > **Team-work in Embedded Systems major in our Engineering school ESEO**

+*Imported only the final commit of the team SVN repository.*

 ### V-model realization
 Follows specification, conception, integration, testing, verification, and validation phases.